The basic qualifications to become a wildland firefighter for A+G Reforestation are:

 A+G provides all transportation, fire-tools, fire equipment, and accommodations.
 We provide personal protective equipment at cost.
-Nomex fire uniforms are available either for purchase, or can be signed-out with a refundable damage-deposit.
+Nomex fire uniforms are available either for purchase, or for rent.

 Where you sleep can vary depending on the location of the fire, its size and intensity, and the accommodations available nearby.
-This could mean staying in your personal tent in a large fire camp: a work-camp purpose-built for sustained action on a large fire.
-You might be staying in a motel, or in an existing logging or mining camp.
+This could mean staying in your personal tent in a large fire camp - a work-camp purpose-built for sustained action on a large fire - or you might be staying in a motel, or in an existing logging or mining camp.

 There is little-to-no free time during a fire deployment.
-A firefighter must be ready to work long shifts - for up to 17 days straight - with a small crew of the same people.
+A firefighter must be ready to work long shifts - for up to 14 days straight - with a small crew of the same people.
 All deployments are strictly ‘dry’.
 Due to the nature of emergency services work a firefighter must not be impaired or potentially impaired in the workplace.
-As such there is no consumption of alcohol, marijuana, or other impairing substances allowed during deployment.
+As such, there is no consumption of alcohol, marijuana, or other impairing substances allowed at any time during a deployment.

 You’ll have even more opportunities if and when you return for your second season.
 After becoming a certified firefighter, you can pursue additional specialty training that allows you to gain more experience on the fireline, with commensurate increases in pay.